JoshDoody/joshdoody.github.io/interview-preparation-guide.md

 They could theoretically ask you *anything*, and that makes preparing for job interviews very challenging.
 But there's a framework you can use to prepare for your interviews effectively and answer questions in a way that speaks directly to the interviewer.

-### Answering interview questions using positioning
+### Answering interview questions using your positioning

 Your job in the interview can be boiled down to a single sentence:

-**Tell them a story about how their organization and team will be better if you're a part of it.**
+**Tell them a story about how their company and team will be better if you're a part of it.**

 They are hiring someone to solve a specific need or set of needs.
 Maybe they need more workers to handle the workload, or maybe they need a specific set of skills for a particular project.